Baselj/PreberiIndeksePegasInPrikaziApp/README.md

 ## Requirements
 - .NET 4.6
 - System.Data.SQLite.Core
-- SQLite database (included in repository)
+- SQLite database (included in the repository)

 ## How do I use it?